Intelligent design in politics: 2007 Mississippi, House Bill 625

 Representative Mike Lott (R-District 104) introduced House Bill 625 on January 9, 2007.
 If enacted the bill would "authorize local school boards to allow for the teaching of creationism or intelligent design."
 Lott was quoted as saying, "The school board of a school district may allow the teaching of creationism or intelligent design in the schools within the district.
 However, if the theory of evolution is required to be taught as part of the school district's science curriculum, in order to provide students with a comprehensive education in science, the school board also must include the teaching of creationism or intelligent design in the science curriculum".
 Similar bills to include the teaching of creationism and intelligent design in public classrooms were submitted in 2002, 2003, 2004, and 2005.
 None were adopted.

 2009 Florida Senate Bill

 In February 2009 Senator Stephen R. Wise announced that he was sponsoring plans to introduce a bill requiring teachers who teach evolution to also discuss the idea of intelligent design.

+2025 North Dakota, Senate Bill 2355

+State Senator Michael Dwyer (R-District 47) introduced Senate Bill 2355 four days after the second inauguration of Donald Trump, on January 24, 2025.
+This bill as proposed would require a change to the state science content standards mandating that intelligent design be included and be taught as "a viable scientific theory."
+It passed through committee before failing on the second reading one month after it was introduced.